awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 ## Working with the pgaudit extension<a name="Appendix.PostgreSQL.CommonDBATasks.pgaudit"></a>

-The `pgaudit` extension provides detailed session and object audit logging for Amazon RDS for PostgreSQL version 9\.6\.3 and later and version 9\.5\.7 version and later\.
+The `pgaudit` extension provides detailed session and object audit logging for RDS for PostgreSQL\.
 You can enable session auditing or object auditing using this extension\.
+You can use the `pgaudit` extension with the following versions:
++ RDS for PostgreSQL version 13, all minor versions
++ RDS for PostgreSQL version 12, all minor versions
++ RDS for PostgreSQL version 11, all minor versions
++ RDS for PostgreSQL version 10, all minor versions
++ RDS for PostgreSQL version 9\.6\.3 and higher 9\.6 versions
++ RDS for PostgreSQL version 9\.5\.7 and higher 9\.5 versions

+For more information on the `pgaudit` extension, see the [GitHub project documentation](https://github.com/pgaudit/pgaudit/blob/master/README.md)\.
+Choose the documentation for your PostgreSQL version\.

+To use the `pgaudit` extension, make sure a custom DB parameter group is associated with your DB instance and set parameters in this custom DB parameter group\.
+For information about parameter groups, see [Working with DB parameter groups](USER_WorkingWithParamGroups.md)\.

-With session auditing, you can log audit events from various sources and includes the fully qualified command text when available\.
-For example, you can use session auditing to log all READ statements that connect to a database by setting pgaudit\.log to `READ`\.
+With *session auditing*, you can log audit events from various sources and include the fully qualified command text when available\.
+Modify the custom parameter group that is associated with your DB instance so that `shared_preload_libraries` contains `pgaudit` and then set the `pgaudit.log` parameter to log any of the following types of events:
++ `READ` – Audits `SELECT` and `COPY` when the source is a relation or a query\.
++ `WRITE` – Audits `INSERT`, `UPDATE`, `DELETE`, `TRUNCATE`, and `COPY` when the destination is a relation\.
++ `FUNCTION` – Audits function calls and `DO` blocks\.
++ `ROLE` – Audits statements related to roles and privileges, such as `GRANT`, `REVOKE`, `CREATE ROLE`, `ALTER ROLE`, and `DROP ROLE`\.
++ `DDL` – Audits all data definition language \(DDL\) statements that aren't included in the `ROLE` class\.
++ `MISC` – Audits miscellaneous commands, such as `DISCARD`, `FETCH`, `CHECKPOINT`, `VACUUM`, and `SET`\.

+To log more than one of these types of events with session auditing, use a comma\-separated list\.
+To log all of these types of events, set `pgaudit.log` to `ALL`\.
+You might need to reboot your DB instance to apply the changes\.

-With object auditing, you can refine the audit logging to work with specific commands\.
-For example, you can specify that you want audit logging for READ operations on a specific number of tables\.
+With *object auditing*, you can refine the audit logging to work with specific relations\.
+For example, you can specify that you want audit logging for `READ` operations on a specific number of tables\.

-**To use object based logging with the `pgaudit` extension**
+**To use object auditing with the `pgaudit` extension**

 1. Create a database role called `rds_pgaudit` using the following command\.